Collapse of the Canadian Women's Hockey League: Causes

 Several commentators pointed to the split between the two North American leagues as a cause of the CWHL's collapse.
 Ken Wong, marketing professor at Queen's University, stated that "this is a very limited, not just pool of talent but pool of fans.
 So to split them up two ways like that made no sense at all."
 Other commentators pointed towards the CWHL's lack of marketing and the unavailability of easily accessible viewing options.
 Others mentioned the Chinese expansion as a potential cause, with rumours that the partnership was heavily disorganized, or that the Chinese government's large financial contributions to the CWHL budget inspired a sense of overconfidence among league leadership.

-Other commentators have pointed towards a lack of vision in the league and a failure to consistently establish professional working conditions and structures, for players, staff, and members of the media alike.
-In a PWHPA event in January 2020, former Toronto Furies defender Renata Fast stated that: "I think we all wanted in the past our professional leagues to look professional to outsiders.
+Other commentators have pointed towards a lack of vision in the league and a failure to consistently establish professional working conditions and structures for players, staff, and members of the media alike.
+At a PWHPA event in January 2020, former Toronto Furies defender Renata Fast stated that: "I think we all wanted in the past our professional leagues to look professional to outsiders.
 But the truth is, it wasn't really behind the surface.
 We dealt with a lot of things that we were just like ‘OK, this is just normal.
 We have to make it look like this is OK.’
 You couldn't have any structure when you played or any type of routine heading into a game because you never knew what was going to happen."

-The National Hockey League received criticism for failing to do enough to support women's hockey, having only investing $50,000 in total per year to the CWHL and another $50,000 to the NWHL, despite annual NHL revenues of several billion dollars, the NHL's stated goal of growing the game, and girls hockey being the fastest growing part of minor hockey in North America.
+The National Hockey League received criticism for failing to do enough to support women's hockey, having invested only $50,000 per year to the CWHL and another $50,000 to the NWHL despite annual NHL revenues of several billion dollars, the NHL's stated goal of growing the game, and girls hockey being the fastest growing part of minor hockey in North America.
 A 2020 study from Saint Mary's University reported "little tangible benefit" from the NHL's minimal support of women's hockey and that "it is difficult to conceptualize the level at which women [in hockey] are viewed as commoditized tradable goods."
 Former WNBA president Val Ackerman, who had advised the NHL in 2011 not to launch a women's hockey league, stated that she now felt that the game had significantly grown and that "what's good for women's hockey is good for hockey and what's good for hockey would be good for the NHL."